wbabik/Practical_computing/Class_3/Class3.md

 #### Exercise 6
 Use autocompletion to copy the file `GCF_000001405.39 ...` from the directory `/data` to the `genome` directory you created.
 This is a file containing information about the human genome assembly.
-We will use it as an example of a text file later on---
+We will use it as an example of a text file later on

+---

 #### Exercise 7
 Please view the manual pages for the `ls` command.
 Which `ls` option will show all files, including hidden files (hidden filenames start with a period on Linux)?</br>
 When inside the manual, you can search its contents by typing:

 `/phrase`</br>
 and then pressing the <kbd>Enter</kbd> key.
 Pressing the <kbd>n</kbd> key will allow you to go to the place of the next occurrence of the searched phrase in the manual.

-Search the manual for `size` and answer the question: Which `ls` command option should you use to list files and directories sorted by size?
+Search the manual for `size` and answer the question:
+Which `ls` command option should you use to list files and directories sorted by size?

 To exit the manual, press <kbd>q</kbd>.